 Exposure Therapy and Beyond

 VR exposure therapy (VRET) has been shown to be particularly effective in treating PTSD, anxiety disorders, and phobias.
-By immersively confronting fears within a safe and controlled environment, patients can experience gradual exposure to their triggers, reducing anxiety through repeated sessions.
+By immersive confronting fears within a safe and controlled environment, patients can experience gradual exposure to their triggers, reducing anxiety through repeated sessions.
 This method is particularly beneficial as it can be tailored to individual needs and adjusted in intensity based on real-time reactions and feedback.

 Cognitive Behavioral Therapy Enhancements